Akselera Tech

 2. Build keyword lists using the step-by-step process above

-3. Set match types appropriately (start tight, expand with data)
+3. Set match types appropriately — start tight, expand with data

-4. Create negative keyword lists simultaneously
+4. Create negative keyword lists at the same time as your positive keywords

 5. Launch campaigns organized by intent tier with separate budgets